Uberleben: Background

-Uberleben is a brown filly bred in Japan by Big Red Farm.
+Uberleben is a brown mare bred in Japan by Big Red Farm.
 She entered the ownership of K.Thoroughbred Club Ruffian and was sent into training with Takahisa Tezuka.
 She usually races in a hood.

 She was from the second crop of foals sired by Gold Ship, an outstanding Japanese racehorse whose wins included the Satsuki Sho, Kikuka Sho, Tenno Sho, Arima Kinen and Takarazuka Kinen.
 Uberleben's dam Meine Theresia showed modest racing ability, winning one minor contest from three starts as a two-year-old in 2009.
 She was a daughter of the Flower Cup winner Meine Nouvelle and a female-line descendant of the British broodmare Inquisitive Rose, the grand-dam of Drum Taps.

 Racing career

 2020: two-year-old season

 Uberleben began her racing career in a contest for previously unraced juveniles over 1800 metres on soft ground at Tokyo Racecourse on 14 June when she was ridden by Keita Tosaki.
 Starting the 9.2/1 fourth choice in the betting she came from fourth place on the final turn to win by a nose from the colt Guadeloupe.
 The filly was again partnered by Tosaki when she was moved up in class for the Grade 3 Sapporo Nisai Stakes over the same distance Sapporo Racecourse on 5 September and went off at odds of 9.6/1 in a fourteen-runner field.
 After being restrained in the early stages she stayed on well in the straight to take second place, beaten a neck by the white filly Sodashi.
 She was ridden by Daichi Shibata in the Grade 3 Artemis Stakes at Tokyo on 31 October when she came home ninth behind Sodashi after racing at the rear of the fourteen-runner field for most of the way.
 For her final run of the year Uberleben was stepped up Grade 1 level for the Hanshin Juvenile Fillies over 1600 metres Hanshin Racecourse on 13 December and started a 30/1 outsider.
 She raced towards the rear of the field as usual before producing a strong late run on the outside and finishing third, beaten a nose and a neck by Sodashi and Satono Reinas.

-In the official Japanese rankings Uberleben was rated the third best two-year-old filly of 2020, two pound behind Sodashi and one pound behind Satono Reinas.
+In the official Japanese rankings, Uberleben was rated the third best two-year-old filly of 2020, two pound behind Sodashi and one pound behind Satono Reinas.